Overview: DRA offers educators the tools they need to observe and document student reading abilities and helps inform instructional practice.

 With DRA3, teachers can:

-Determine each student's independent or instructional reading level with an evaluation of three components of reading: reading engagement, oral reading fluency, and comprehension.
+Determine each student's independent or instructional reading level with an evaluation of three components of reading: reading engagement (optional), oral reading fluency, and comprehension.

 Quickly determine students’ instructional needs to create a plan documenting what each student needs to learn next with the Focus for Instruction.
 Once the assessment is complete, teachers can use this information to differentiate instruction and create instructional groups.

 As appropriate, a teacher can obtain more in-depth information for an individual student with DRA Word Analysis.
 This diagnostic assessment provides educators with a systematic means to observe how struggling and emerging readers attend to and work with various components of spoken and written words.